 Scott Statement on the Trump Administration Rolling Back Workplace Rule, Giving Serial Labor Law Violators a Free Pass

-WASHINGTON – Ranking Member Bobby Scott (VA-03) issued the following statement after President Trump signed a Resolution of Disapproval (H.J.
+WASHINGTON, DC – Ranking Member Bobby Scott (VA-03) issued the following statement after President Trump signed a Resolution of Disapproval (H.J.
 Res 37) which overturned the rule implementing the Fair Pay and Safe Workplaces Executive Order (EO).
-This rule would have ensured that contractors disclose their labor, safety and civil rights violations, and that federal agencies evaluate those violations which are serious, willful, repeated, and pervasive when determining whether a contractor should receive a taxpayer funded contract.
+This rule would have ensured that contractors disclose their labor, safety and civil rights violations, and that federal agencies evaluate those violations which are serious, willful, repeated, and pervasive when determining whether a contractor should receive a taxpayer-funded contract.
 The rule was created to ensure that hard-working Americans are treated fairly on the job and that they come home safe at the end of the day.